Xeno333/1042/README.md

 ## Settings

-- `1042_warn_players_about_settings` Warns players abour the requirements for settings to be enabled if they join in servermode, default: `true`
+- `1042_warn_players_about_settings` Warns players about the requirements for settings to be enabled if they join in servermode, default: `true`
-- `1042_auto_adjust_settings` Automaticly turns on settings for player (and updates to minetest.conf) if user settings conflict, default: `false`
+- `1042_auto_adjust_settings` Automatically turns on settings for player (and updates to minetest.conf) if user settings conflict, default: `false`

 ### NOT RECOMMENDED